gaps-closure/gaps-closure.github.io/docs/C/05-09-ESCAPE_benchmarking.md

 ### CONCLUSION

+We are able to achieve 150 MB/s to communicate 64 KB frames between two hosts using the ESCAPE shared memory.
+Although fast, this was less than initially expected based on simply using memory copies.
 Conventional wisdom holds mmap() should outperform traditional file I/O:

 - Access pages via pointers using fast load/store (rather than read/write) as if file resided entirely in memory.